wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 * For `Phone Number`, select the built-in flow variable `NewPhoneContact.ANI`
 * Ensure that the `Feedback` nodes are connected properly with end nodes and `Validation` passes.
 Publish the change by clicking the `Publish Flow` button.

-## b) Test Voice interaction and confirm that the survey is received by the caller's email
+### 2. Test Voice interaction and confirm that the survey is received by the caller's email

 * Login to the recently created agent who has been OnBoarded in WXM.
 * Trigger a voice call and ensure that the call connects to the agent and then terminate it.
 * The survey link should be sent to the email specified in the flow custom variable.
 * Click the link and fill the survey.

-## c) Validate that the survey filled by the caller is recorded properly in WxM
+### 3. Validate that the survey filled by the caller is recorded properly in WxM

 * Login to the [WxM console](https://cx.cloudcherry.com)
 * Enter the admin credentials.